The evolution of accretor stars in binary systems due to accretion of increasingly helium-rich material: Conclusions

 \section{Conclusions}

-In this work we have presented a binary evolution calculation demonstrating the impact of helium-rich mass transfer onto an accretor star in the binary.
+In this work, we have presented a binary evolution calculation demonstrating the impact of helium-rich mass transfer on an accretor star in a binary.
 From this we have been able to draw the following conclusions: